department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/discovery-and-research/notifications-research-findings.md

 > "I don't like that.
 The only thing again is because I read about the VA gov/ID.me, and it says this will delete your email across many VA records - does that mean I won't be able to log into VA.gov anymore?"

+As mentioned in the [research methodology section](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/notifications/notification-preferences/discovery-and-research/notifications-research-findings.md#research-methodolgy), we reversed the order of the ID.me and contact email content for the last 4 participants to see if it would improve anything.
+We saw equal amounts of confusion in both groups.

-#### All participants easily understood how to remove contact information, but some wanted more information about the impacts of doing so.
+### All participants easily understood how to remove contact information, but some wanted more information about the impacts of doing so.

 We tested one change not specific to notifications in this study: adding a remove button next to edit buttons on the personal and contact information page.
 Currently that functionality is nested within the edit function, and we'd like to offer more transparency about the ways Veterans can manage their contact information.